readium/ts-toolkit/navigator/docs/audio/CustomizingListeners.md

 - `stalled`: fires when the audio player stalls (buffering stopped)
 - `seeking`: fires when the audio player starts or finishes seeking
 - `seekable`: fires as media data is downloaded, with the current seekable `TimeRanges`
+- `contextMenu`: fires when a right-click context menu is blocked (requires `contentProtection.disableContextMenu`).
+See [Content Protection](./ContentProtection.md).
+- `contentProtection`: fires when a content protection event occurs (automation detected, dev tools opened, drag/drop blocked, etc.).
+See [Content Protection](./ContentProtection.md).
+- `peripheral`: fires when a configured keyboard peripheral shortcut is triggered.
+See [Keyboard Peripherals](./KeyboardPeripherals.md).

 All listeners are required.
 Your listeners object must implement every callback: